Japan's Kishida defies expectations as ruling LDP easily keeps majority | Politics

 Japan's Kishida defies expectations as ruling LDP easily keeps majority

+Japanese Prime Minister Fumio Kishida's ruling LDP defied expectations and held its strong majority in Sunday's parliamentary election, solidifying his position in a fractious party and allowing him to ramp up stimulus.
 Kishida's conservative Liberal Democratic Party (LDP) emerged with fewer seats in the powerful lower house than it won in the last election in 2017.

-Japanese Prime Minister Fumio Kishida's ruling LDP defied expectations and held on to a stable majority in Sunday's parliamentary election, solidifying his position in a fractious party and allowing him to ramp up stimulus.
-Kishida's conservative Liberal Democratic Party (LDP) emerged with fewer seats in the powerful lower house than it won in the last election in 2017.
 But the LDP maintained its single-party majority in a big victory for Kishida, who took power only a month ago.

-The result was at odds with expectations and initial exit polls that suggested the LDP would need to rely on its junior coalition party for a majority.
-Kishida, a soft-spoken former banker who has struggled to shake off an image that he lacks charisma, is also likely to be emboldened by the win.
-The vote was a test https://www.reuters.com/world/asia-pacific/tightrope-election-may-spell-uncertain-future-japans-new-prime-minister-2021-10-28 for Kishida, who called the election soon after taking the top post, and for the long-powerful party, which has been hurt by perceptions it mishandled the coronavirus pandemic.
+The result was at odds with expectations and initial exit polls that suggested the LDP, hurt by perceptions it mishandled the coronavirus pandemic, would need to rely on its junior coalition party for a majority.
+Kishida, a soft-spoken former banker who has struggled to shake off an image that he lacks charisma, is also likely to be emboldened by the win https://www.reuters.com/world/asia-pacific/tightrope-election-may-spell-uncertain-future-japans-new-prime-minister-2021-10-28.

+"We'll see a lot of stimulus," he said.
+Japanese stocks cheered the victory, with the Nikkei up 2.38% soon after trade began.

 A poorer showing would have heightened expectations that Kishida could follow predecessor Yoshihide Suga in becoming another short-term premier.
-The party did take some notable hits, including the loss by its secretary general, Akira Amari, in his single-seat district.
-Amari, a key backer of Kishida, intended to resign from his party post, media said.
+The party did take some notable hits, including the loss by its secretary general, Akira Amari, in his single-seat district, and a former economy minister and the leader of one the party's factions, Nobuteru Ishihara, who lost to an opposition candidate in a western Tokyo district.

-STABLE MAJORITY The LDP and its junior coalition partner, Komeito, secured 293 seats, more than the 261 required for an "absolute stable majority" that gives the coalition command of parliamentary committees, making it easier to pass bills.

 "I hope to pass through parliament an extra budget this year," he told reporters.
 This would involve funding steps to support people hit by the pandemic such as those who lost jobs and students struggling to pay tuitions.